particle-iot/docs/src/content/reference/cellular/verizon-faq2.md

 ## FAQ

+### Which Particle customers are eligible to access the Verizon network?

+All enterprise accounts will have access to the Verizon network, in addition to AT&T and T-Mobile.

 ### What Particle products have access to Verizon support?

 Particle has an extensive portfolio of LTE-ready, Supply Secure devices in the US that have been thoroughly tested for Verizon reliability and performance, including: